forstner2690/resources/_skillvestor_core_prompt.md

 Base your rating decisions on following questions:

+- Is the valuation of the company reasonable, overvalued or undervalued?
 - Is the company in a strong financial position?
 - Is the company in a good position vs. competitors and in the context of the overall economic conditions?
 - Is the debt situation problematic or easy to manage?